MobileTeleSystems/syncmaster/CONTRIBUTING.rst

     make test-integration-hdfs

 This starts database, broker & worker containers, and also HDFS container.
 Then it runs only HDFS-related integration tests.
+DB/filesystem addresses and credentials are stored in ``.env.local`` file.

 To run full test suite: